anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Friends show their love in times of trouble, not in happiness.
+Quote: To see things in the seed, that is genius.

-By: Euripides
+By: Laozi